kwesterman/meth_cvd/README.md

 2_methylation_preprocessing: Performs sample QC, Noob preprocessing (background and dye bias correction), and BMIQ within-sample normalization.
 Main output is the "final" matrix of M-values to be used in downstream analyses.
 3_substructure: Calculation of various quantities relevant to examining and adjusting for substructure in the methylation dataset.
-Includes cell count estimation, PCA calculation, CPACOR (PCA on control probes), and ComBat. module_ewas and module_ewas_supp: RMarkdown scripts for generating the results and supplementary information for the module-based incident CVD EWAS manuscript.
-mrs_models: RMarkdown script for generating the main results for the MRS manuscript.
+Includes cell count estimation, PCA calculation, CPACOR (PCA on control probes), and ComBat. module_ewas and module_ewas_supp: RMarkdown scripts for generating the results and supplementary information for the module-based incident CVD EWAS manuscript. mrs_models (in doc/mrs_models/): RMarkdown script for generating the main results for the MRS manuscript.